Hotmoka/hotmoka/tutorial/Takamaka.md

 ```

 > Extending `io.takamaka.code.lang.Storage` is all a programmer needs to do in order to let instances
-> of a class be stored in blockchain.
+> of a class be stored in a node.
 There is no explicit method to call to keep track
-> of updates to such objects and persist them in blockchain:
+> of updates to such objects and persist them in the store of the node:
 > Takamaka will automatically deal with them.

 Regenerate `family-0.0.1-SNAPSHOT.jar`, by running `mvn package` again,